ironbar/orangutan/reports/04_Modeling.md

 It achieves a score of 23, improving on some categories and worsening on others.
 I have the intuition that the model needs more inputs and that will simplify the game so it can focus on learning new behaviours.

+I have trained a new model 008_multicore using the the multicore environment.
+I have double the batch size and also increased the buffer size more than x10.
+(batch_size: 128, buffer_size: 32768), hopefully this will allow to better capture the game dynamics.
+The agent looks good, the best until now but I don't like that it moves backwards many times when that is dangerous.

 <!---
 ## Iteration n.
 Iteration_title
+### Results

 ### Goal